OpenGGEngine/OpenGG-Project/README.md

 # OpenGG-Project
                         The Official OpenGG Project!
 ___________________________________________________________________________
-OpenGG is an open source game engine that is actually source 2 in disguise.
+OpenGG is proud to be the least efficient engine ever designed!